-Section 910 Code Enforcement Officer
+Section 910 Enforcement Officers

-- A. This law shall be enforced by the Code Enforcement Officer, who shall be appointed by the Town Board. - B. The Code Enforcement Officer's authorities shall include: - 1.
+- A. This law shall be enforced by the Zoning Enforcement Officer except where the Building Code Enforcement Officer is explicitly noted. - B. The Zoning Enforcement Officer's authorities shall include: - 1.
 Approve and/or deny zoning permits. - 2.
-Scale and interpret zone boundaries on Zoning Maps. - 3.
-Approve and/or deny Certificates of Occupancy. - 4.
-Refer appeal matters to the Zoning Board of Appeals. - 5.
-Revocation of a zoning permit where there is false, misleading or insufficient information.
-Revocation of a zoning permit and/or Certificate of Occupancy where the applicant has not done what was proposed on the application. - 6.
-Issue stop work orders for noncompliance with this zoning law. - 7.
-The Code Enforcement Officer shall report at regular Town Board meetings the number of zoning permits issued.

-- 8. Issue appearance tickets and refer violations to the Town Justice. - 9.
-Conduct periodic building inspections as required by Town of Greig Local law for the Administration and Enforcement of the NYS Uniform Fire Prevention and Building Code, Local Law# 1 2007 Dated 1-1-07 - 10.
-Conduct periodic fire inspections as required by Title 19 NYCRR Part 1203. - 11.
-Code Enforcement Officer will enforce other codes and regulations as approved and authorized by the Town of Greig Town Board.
+Scale and interpret zone boundaries on Zoning Maps. - 1.
+Refer appeal matters to the Zoning Board of Appeals. - 2.
+Revocation of a zoning permit where there is false, misleading or insufficient information. - 3.
+Revocation of a zoning permit where the applicant has not done what was proposed on the application. - 4.
+Report at regular Town Board meetings the number of zoning permits issued. - 5.
+Issue appearance tickets and refer violations to the Town Justice. - 6.
+Enforcement of this code and other codes and regulations as approved and authorized by the Town of Greig Town Board.